RoelKroes/TBTracker-RX/README.md

 # TBTracker-RX
-A cheap, mobile LoRa High Altitude Balloon receiver for Arduino based on esp32 and sx1278 with support for GPS, a web interface and a LCD display.
+A cheap, mobile LoRa High Altitude Balloon receiver for Arduino based on esp32 and sx1278 with support for GPS, a web interface and an OLED display.

 TBTracker-RX is a sketch for receiving LoRa transmissions from high altitude balloons.
 It will receive, decode and upload those transmissions.
 It is designed to upload telemetry data in the correct format to https://amateur.sondehub.org